tomphill/tailwind-course-starter/README.md

 Peer classes are a way to target functionality based on a sibling element.
 Keep this in mind if you a ~ as this is considered the "sibling selector".

+#### Dark mode

+Tailwind provides are option for dark mode based on your preferences on browser or computer.
+Just use the `dark:` option within your classes.

+Make sure that you have the `darkMode: "class"` also get on your [tw config file](./tailwind.config.js).